 so that your student can be included on the student roster presented to the school district's school board for SYP approval.

 - Be aware you must provide any needed transportation and, if your student fails to complete PSEO course(s) or doesn't receive passing grades, you are responsible for the cost of the PSEO course(s) and textbooks.

-The Iowa Department of Education released a document in March of 2016 providing clarification and guidance for school districts regarding dual enrolled students under Competent Private Instruction (CPI) accessing Senior Year Plus programs.
+The Iowa Department of Education released a clarifying document in March of 2016.
+It provided guidance for school districts regarding students using Competent Private Instruction (CPI) to access Senior Year Plus programs through dual enrollment.

-While no specified protocol is offered by the Iowa Department of Education to guide parents of students under Independent Private Instruction (IPI) who desire access to concurrent enrollment courses, we recommend the same procedures outlined above, without the filing of a CPI form with dual enrollment request, of course.
+The Iowa Department of Education does not offer specific protocol to guide parents of students under Independent Private Instruction (IPI) who want access to concurrent enrollment courses.
+We recommend the same procedures outlined above, without the filing of a CPI form containing a dual enrollment request.